What to Know About Workplace Retaliation

 If you don’t feel like your employer gives you a legitimate reason for the change or action they took, then you should let them directly know that you feel like you’re experiencing retaliation.
 You should tell your employer that the adverse action was only taken after you complained.

 If the employer doesn’t correct the problem, you might go to the fair employment agency in your state or the Equal Employment Opportunity Commission.

 If you were to go to see an attorney about a case of workplace retaliation, they would typically look for certain elements in the case.

 You’ll need evidence to show you experienced or witnessed some type of illegal harassment or discrimination.
+Harassment lawyers in Arizona can help you gather evidence.
 You’ll have to show you participated in a protected activity and that your employer took an adverse action against you in response to your participation in the protected activity.
 You also have to show the damage was suffered due to the retaliation in a civil case.

 It doesn’t necessarily matter whether the harassment or discrimination you complained about is actually either of those things, as long as you made a complaint in good faith.